raykendo/CatMapApp/README.md

 CatMapApp
 =========

 A silly example of an ArcGIS Online Webmap application using cats.
-Ths app was inspired after seeing [this sneeze-inducing basemap](http://www.arcgis.com/home/webmap/viewer.html?webmap=c256d4a2110847aebc43ab5b9534cd87) provided by [Jonas Atkins](https://github.com/jonahadkins).
+Ths app was inspired after seeing [this sneeze-inducing basemap](http://www.arcgis.com/home/webmap/viewer.html?webmap=c256d4a2110847aebc43ab5b9534cd87) provided by [Jonah Adkins](https://github.com/jonahadkins).
 This application uses the ArcGIS JavaScript API provided by ESRI to show a map, and add random cat features and popups all over the map.
 It also plays cat audio using Modernizr.

 ## Use instructions
 - Turn the volume of your desktop computer or tablet up.